pagkly/Zed/Investopedia4/Domicile Definition.md

 ## Special Considerations

 Some people live equally in two homes.
 For example, suppose that after many years of living in Maine and vacationing in Florida, a person then decides to live half the year in Maine and the other half the year in Florida.
-They file their taxes and make a will in Maine but vote and have registered their car in Florida.
+They file their taxes and make a [[Will|will]] in Maine but vote and have registered their car in Florida.

 This even split of their essential activities between Maine and Florida indicates that they did not intend to abandon Maine when they moved to Florida.
 Consequently, Maine is their residence and domicile, and Florida is their residence but not their domicile.